Top Oz Tours offers a great range of London tours and experiences. You can browse the options here.

 Welcome to The Big Bus tour and travel guide’s YouTube channel.
 If you’re travelling to London and only have limited time to get to know the city, then this …

 When it comes to saving money in London, the London Pass is a traveller’s best friend.
-It gets you discounted entry and skip-the-line access to a host of attractions, with flexible one, two, three and six-day passes available.
+It gets you discounted entry and skip-the-line access to a host of attractions, with flexible one, two, three, and six-day passes available.
 Although the initial outlay may sting a little, the savings will add up to a pretty attractive consolation.

 As soon as you touch down at Heathrow Airport, get an Oyster card and you’ve already saved on your transport into central London on the tube (London Underground)!
 Just jump straight on a Piccadilly Line train.
 You can top up with any amount at ticket machines, stations or shops all over the city and use your card on the entire transport network (trains, buses and the Underground).
 Your Oyster will always get you the cheapest possible fare.
 You can also save a few dollars by collecting any unused credit on your Oyster at Heathrow on the way out (note: sadly, the card deposit is no longer refundable).